 Both microinverters and DC Optimizers are attached to individual modules in your solar array (though as referenced above, there are some microinverters that operate multiple panels).
 If using microinverters, you will not need a string inverter for the system.
 If you are using DC optimizers, the panels will be connected in series to a string inverter.
 The figure below compares the installation configurations for these two options to a design without MLPE.

-In contrast to systems with microinverters, in which every panel must be connected to a microinverter, DC optimizers can sometimes be deployed selectively.
+In contrast to systems with microinverters, where every panel must be connected to a microinverter, DC optimizers can sometimes be deployed selectively.
 This is the case for Tigo’s selective deployment capabilities, in which MLPE devices that perform different functions can be attached to specific modules as needed.
 For instance, if shading only affects selected modules in your system, DC optimizers could be added to those specific modules so that they will not bring down the power output of the rest of the string.

 - MLPE can help mitigate production losses from a variety of different factors such as shading, module mismatch losses, and orientation mismatch losses and provides compliance with NEC module-level rapid shutdown requirements.